koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 Paraic and I quit the warehouse at the same time too.
 He had become good friends with one of the others in the warehouse and they decided to head to Western Canada, to work at a ski resort.
 I stuck around in Toronto, working in a couple of call centres.
 In March, Paraic returned to Ireland ... having been told by his mammy to come home!
 Granted, she was making the point that, if he was serious about starting out in real estate, he should come home before the summer.
 Still ... his mammy told him to come home!!

 Remember when I said above ☝🏻 that the bit about Japan would become important?
 Two of the guys who worked for Aldiscon that I had met in Tokyo - Stephen from Bray, Shane L. from Limerick - had moved to Canada since I'd last seen them!
-At the time I went to Canada, my sister was working in Dublin, and the guy sitting at the desk next to her was a Japanese chap who fell in love with all things Ireland, and moved from the Aldiscon Japan office in Tokyo to live and work in Dublin.
+At the time I went to Canada, my sister was working in Dublin, and the guy sitting at the desk next to her was a Japanese chap who, having joined the Aldiscon Japan office in Tokyo, fell in love with all things Ireland, and moved from Tokyo to live and work in Dublin.

-She mentioned to him that I had just gone out to Canada, he mentioned to her about Stephen and Shane L. now being in Canada, messages were exchanged to all parties, and I ended up at a dinner in downtown Toronto with these guys and their wives!
+She mentioned to him that I had just gone out to Canada, he mentioned to her about Stephen and Shane L. now being in Canada, emails were exchanged to all parties, and I ended up at a dinner in downtown Toronto with these guys and their wives!
 Both were working at TELUS Mobility, a Canadian mobile phone provider (think Vodafone, Verizon, or 3, etc.) and Stephen mentions that his boss (Alfred) was looking for someone with a software background but wasn't liking any of the candidates in his team.
 He suggested I connect with him, which I did ... and Alfred offered me a job ... and offered to sort out extending my work permit situation since my visa only allowed me to be there until October 2004.

 So, having gone to Canada to spend 12 months not doing the kind of "professional" work I had been doing, I ended up with a longer term opportunity, to lead and build a team ... and figured I'd do that for 2-3 years before heading back home!